felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 selected by you!

 Secondly, and in my opinion most importantly, writing a nugget forces it to get into your brain, even if only briefly.
-Indeed, any sentence that goes into your notebook was seen by your eye, decoded by your brain, and felt by your hand and arm's muscles.
+Indeed, any sentence that goes into your notebook was seen by your eye, decoded by your brain, and crafted by your hand and arm's muscles.
 For your memory, this process is much richer than just reading words, which only involves the eye and the brain.
 By writing your highlights, you are